developwithpassion/fakes/README.md

 collaborator.stub(:name_of_method).with(arg1,arg2,arg3).and_return(return_value)
 ```

-To setup a method to return a value regardless of the arguments it is called with:
+###Setup a method to return a value regardless of the arguments it is called with

 ```ruby
 collaborator = fake